 Rolling out AI support without burning your CSAT score

-The rollout failures in our partner network follow one pattern: teams turn on the AI in production before running a shadow-mode calibration.
+The rollout failures follow one pattern: teams turn on the AI in production before running a shadow-mode calibration.

 Phase 1 (weeks 1-2): Shadow mode only.
 Let the AI process every incoming ticket but do not send any AI responses to customers.
 Instead, route each AI response to an internal Slack channel and have your support lead score 30 responses per day.
 This builds the calibration data you need and catches KB gaps before they become customer-facing errors.